 They also led me to conclude that it is not necessary to wait for the holiday season to bake them, and market research has shown me that there is a year-round local, national and international market for what I have to offer.

 It is my plan to make these wonderful cookies available locally, open a local storefront and join the on-demand, virtual economy, then to expand.
-For me, my bakery and my future customers, it is all about the cookies.
+For me, my little shop and my future customers, it is all about the cookies.
 (Update: It turns out that it’s also about the specialty caramels and ice creams.
 Who knew?
 Caramels with no corn syrup and artisan ice creams.)

 To avoid the spam-bots, the “Contact Me” is: juliyya [at] gmail [dot] com